Soundmatters/HbManualAudioQcWorkflow/Himan Brown Collection- Item-level Quality Control workflow draft.md

 ## Manual, Item-level Audio Quality Control Workflow

 The following workflow describes the manual, item-level workflow for Quality Control of the Himan Brown audio collection.

+For this workflow, you will need access to:

+>the asset's Filemaker record.
+>the asset's photo documentation
+>the asset's preservation master(s).
+>the asset's presentaion (access) master.
+>Adobe Audition CC, or comparable digital audio workstation

 The Digital Audio Workstation illustrations in the following workflow description have been taken from Adobe Audition CC, 10.1.1.11

 ### Workflow

-1)	For each asset, compare its FileMaker record, .tif files, Audio Preservation Master files, and the Presentation Master file.
+1)	For each asset, compare its FileMaker record, photo documentatio, Audio Preservation Master files, and the Presentation (access) Master file.
 Assure that the following are appropriate and consistent:
 •	Title
 •	Date
 •	Sequence (.tifs and Audio Preservation Master files only)